Pikareum emerged during the “Ewha Womans University Incident” in the early days of Rev. Sun Myung Moon

 ❖ Photo added:

 Kim continued to speak about a female Professor of English from that time.
-Her name was Chong-hwa Han and she had become an evangelist for the Unification Church.
+Her name was Chung-hwa Han and she had become an evangelist for the Unification Church.

 “She had met Sun Myung Moon in Busan.
 He had told her that if she offered everything to the Unification Church, her husband would return and also her children’s illnesses would be healed.
 I heard that subsequently she became a fanatical member.
 I heard her lecturing about the Unification Church in the dormitory and in the classroom, so I scolded her.